Rosedale

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Rosedale has six active public transport stops offering a mix of train and bus services.
-These stops are served by 15 different routes, which together facilitate 189 weekly passenger trips.
-Transport accessibility is considered limited in the area, with residents on average located 723 meters from their nearest transport stop.
+Rosedale has six active public transport stops in operation.
+These include a mix of train and bus services.
+There are 15 different routes serving these stops, which together facilitate 189 weekly passenger trips.

 Frequently Asked Questions - Transport